raarevalo96/laravel-excel-seeder/README.md

 - Seed default values into table columns.
 - Adjust Laravel's timestamp at seeding.

+### Scale
+This package has been used on CSV files with 5 million rows per file while maintaining flat memory usage (no memory leaks).

+### Unit Tests
+This package has a unit test suite.
+Tests are added as enhancements are made or as bugs are found and fixed.

 ## Contents
 - [Installation](#installation)
 - [Simplest Usage](#simplest-usage)